biolink/biolink-model/docs/EntityToPhenotypicFeatureAssociation.md

 ## Inheritance

  *  is_a: [Association](Association.md) - A typed association between two entities, supported by evidence
+ *  mixin: [EntityToFeatureOrDiseaseQualifiers](EntityToFeatureOrDiseaseQualifiers.md) - Qualifiers for entity to disease or phenotype associations
 ## Children

  * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) (mixin)  - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype